Study using lunar dust as a protective shield against the effects of climate change

 “We are not experts in climate change or in the space science required to move masses from one place to another.
 We are just exploring different types of dust in a variety of orbits to see the efficacy of this approach,” the researchers clarified.

-From the results, the scientists suggested that dust ejected from the lunar surface or from a space station located between Earth and the Sun could reduce solar radiation enough to mitigate the effects of climate change and they bet on lunar dust as a possible alternative to shade the Earth, according to what the SINC agency published.
+From the results, the scientists suggested that dust ejected from the lunar surface or from a space station located between Earth and the Sun might reduce solar radiation enough to mitigate the effects of climate change and they bet on lunar dust as a possible alternative to shade the Earth, according to what the SINC agency published.

 For the simulations, the team applied the concept of lunar dust, a technique used to study the formation of planets around distant stars, their usual research object, according to press releases from the Center for Astrophysics and the University of Utah.

-“That was the seed of the idea: if we take a small amount of material, put it in a special orbit between the Earth and the Sun and break it up, we could block a large amount of sunlight with a small amount of mass“, argued Ben Bromley, a researcher at the university of utah.
+“That was the seed of the idea: if we take a small amount of material, put it in a special orbit between the Earth and the Sun and break it up, we might block a large amount of sunlight with a small amount of mass“, argued Ben Bromley, a researcher at the university of utah.

 See also: Astronauts from the Chinese ship Shenzhou-15 will carry out a spacewalk